 Segmenting the Analysis

 To segment your metrics by a data dimension, click the Group by menu at the top left of the chart.
-This will reveal a dropdown including all available dimensions of the first metric included in the list.
+This reveals a dropdown including all available dimensions of the first metric included in the list.

 You can choose